Colin-b/pytest_httpx/README.md

 ## Add responses

-You can register responses for both sync and async `httpx` requests.
+You can register responses for both sync and async [`HTTPX`](https://www.python-httpx.org) requests.

 ```python
 import pytest